What do we mean by user experience?

 UX research helps brands and organizations to:

-- Evaluate and optimize prototypes and ideas based on UX discoveries – and nail the design and experience early in a product’s life cycle
+- Evaluate and optimize prototypes and ideas based on UX research discoveries – and nail the design and experience early in a product’s life cycle

 - Unearth new customer needs and business opportunities